-Note: This support is available today on devices running the Neat software version 20221128.
+Note: This support is available today on devices running the Neat software version 20221128 or later.

 When using the USB audio on Neat Bar Pro, the Neat Audio is no longer used.
 This means the onboard microphone array, internal speakers, and the Neat Audio Processing are all bypassed.
 Careful consideration should be given when selecting the third-party components to ensure proper processing is available and properly implemented.
 This includes AEC (acoustic echo cancellation) to ensure the far end audio is not sent back through the local microphone(s).
 Additionally, the onboard processing and beamforming microphone array are still incredibly powerful and there is no need to assume the Bar Pro won’t perform well in a space simply due to the size.
 If there are concerns with the room size or acoustics, we recommend trying the Bar Pro’s audio in the environment before designing the system with external components.

 We have begun testing devices internally, however, we do not plan to “certify” devices at this time.
 We ask that our partners and customers who wish to try out this beta feature, provide feedback on their experience so that we can ensure we address any issues and be confident the solution is fully reliable.

 - BYOD Mode on the Bar Pro is not supported when Audio over USB is in use